tsyasmin13/ESG_Tier_Prediction_Wallerand_Jacquemin_Owen/README.md

 ## Data Distribution

 - The target variable was simplified to 3 classes to improve class balance.
-- Words within the text descriptions vary significantly by risk level (explored via WordClouds), with high-risk companies frequently utilizing terminology related to traditional energy, extraction, and heavy industry.
+- Words within the text descriptions vary significantly by risk level (explored with WordClouds), with high-risk companies frequently utilizing terminology related to traditional energy, extraction, and heavy industry.
 - A stratified 80/20 train-test split was used to ensure the class distribution remained consistent across training and evaluation phases.

 ---